-Hunting out the best places to eat, retail therapy and live music in different countries around the world keeps Alex busy in his spare time, as well as balancing on his bike, a board travelling down the mountains or on waves in the sea.
+Hunting out the best places to eat, discovering new concepts and music in different countries around the world keeps Alex occupied in his spare time.

-Chris brings hands-on retail, analytics and nearly 8 years’ commercial experience at Gatwick Airport to Pragma’s Airports, Travel & Commercial Spaces team.
+Chris brings hands-on retail, analytics and nearly 8 years’ commercial experience at Gatwick Airport to Pragma’s team.

 Chris helps our airport clients understand how to maximise their non-aeronautical revenues by looking at their passenger base and commercial space, in combination with business needs.
 Chris’s background helps him connect with the interplay between various airport departments, and, how commercial is often at the mercy of other areas of the airport environment.

-Chris has led a number of Pragma’s flagship projects including our work on Vienna and Lima Airports.
-He was recently a keynote speaker at Passenger Experience Conference 2016 in Hamburg.
+Chris has led a number of Pragma’s flagship projects including our work with Vienna and Panama Tocumen Airports, as well as our Commercial Due Diligence.

 Nick is Pragma’s MD for Operations, with overall responsibility for optimising company operations and developing the team, culture and working environment.